 Beth has a Master of Fine Arts from the San Francisco Art Institute and has been teaching art to children, teens, and adults since 1986.
 She most enjoys nurturing the creativity in each student.
 She exhibits her work professionally and her art appears in many private and public collections.
-She was nominated for the Society for Encouragement of Contemporary Art (SECA) Award in 1997.
-For the last four winters, she has traveled in South America, Senegal, India, Nepal, Thailand, Madagascar, Mauritius, the Seychelles, the Maldives, Sri Lanka, Cambodia, Borneo, Burma, Laos, Indonesia and West Papua New Guinea, practicing traditional art forms, dancing and filming dance and nature.
+Beth creates paintings of sea life observed on Maui and in Tonga.
+Her painting of a whale and calf was selected by the Whale Trust to represent the 2023 International Whales Tales Conference at the Ritz Carleton, in Kapalua, Maui, Hawaii.
+Previous to that, for several winters, she has traveled in Uganda, Botswana, Zambia, South America, Senegal, India, Nepal, Thailand, Madagascar, Mauritius, the Seychelles, the Maldives, Sri Lanka, Cambodia, Borneo, Burma, Laos, Indonesia and West Papua New Guinea, practicing traditional art forms, dancing and filming dance and nature.
 She brings photographs and art making techniques from these experiences back to camp for inspiration!
-Beth holds an activity called Paint Dancing twice a month at the studio: exploring the intersection of dance and visual art, a practice in which art is created through whole-body movement while holding a paintbrush!
-One fourth of the proceeds go to the Alameda County Community Food Bank.

 Emma has been a Berkeley resident since the age of 2.
-She graduated from Berkeley High in 2015 and is now attending Occidental College in Los Angeles.
+She graduated from Occidental College in Los Angeles.
 She loves to draw and has taken art classes at UC Berkeley’s ATDP program and at Occidental.
-She enjoys working with kids and helping them explore their creativity through art.
+She has taught at Mocha and enjoys working with kids and helping them explore their creativity through art.